 We have protected education time from 9:00 am –12:00 am every Wednesday morning after our Department Grand Rounds.
-There is a mix of in-person and virtual lectures.

 Longitudinal Curriculum

-Teaching and mentoring
+Teaching and Mentoring

 Our residents and faculty have a wide range of backgrounds and interests.
 We all, however, share an enthusiasm for teaching our skills to others.
 We expect all residents to contribute to the education of their fellow residents and medical students.
 To support that environment, our Resident Professional Development series addresses teaching, interactive presentations, how to help a struggling learner, and much more!
-We have one resident per year participate in the Washington University Teaching Physician Pathway and have faculty inducted into the Academy of Educators
+We have one resident per year participate in the WashU Teaching Physician Pathway and have faculty inducted into the Academy of Educators.

-We award one Outstanding Chief Resident Teacher annually with a monetary gift and residents can recognize faculty and fellows at our June graduation banquet.
+We award one Outstanding Chief Resident Teacher annually with a monetary gift, and residents can recognize faculty and fellows at our June graduation banquet.
 A desire to contribute to the education experience is a prerequisite to an appointment as a resident.

 Resident Committees